ebnerl1/usma_swarm/README.md

 1. Get imaged Linux/ROS computer from EECS department
 2. Login
 3. Check hosts file is consistent with host name:
+ - `echo $HOSTNAME`
- - `$ echo $HOSTNAME` Copy the output (ex: ros305)
+ - Copy the output (ex: ros305)
+ - `sudo gedit /etc/hosts.`
- - `$ sudo gedit /etc/hosts.` Make sure the line 2 of the file is the same as $HOSTNAME.
+ - Make sure the line 2 of the file is the same as $HOSTNAME.
 If not, then correct/past in, and save.

-### Continue cleanup below....

-Connect to internet (EECS DS3 Network).
-Preferably select a high speed wired line
+4. Connect to the internet (EECS DS3 Network).
+Preferably select a high speed wired line.
+EECSNet instructions forthcoming.
+5. Install Git:
+ - `sudo apt-get install git`
-Type: sudo apt-get install git    (NOTE: may have to restart computer if error) Create SSH key.
+ - (NOTE: may have to restart computer if error) Create SSH key.
 Type ssh-keygen -t rsa -C "your.email@example.com" -b 4096.
 Hit enter through all questions to keep defaults path, and no password
 Install xclip: sudo apt-get install xclip
 Copy ssh key: xclip -sel clip < ~/.ssh/id_rsa.pub